shway0/Gpt/PROGRESS.md

 - Develop the Order's response to Wei's transformation
 - Introduce the Silent Choir and their unique cultivation techniques
 - Explore Wei's growing legend as the "Hollow King"
+- Develop the Cult of the Hollow subplot